fugu-chop/launch_school/daily_logs/9_daily_log_may2021.md

 The morning session was to go through my terrible quiz performance and understand the answers.
 I don't think I would have done much better with more patience - there was a lot of weird wording and the questions were hard to understand.

 The evening session was adding to the Sinatra to-do list app; sanitising HTML input and preventing bad inputs from occuring by using redirects.

+##### 25/05/21 (Tue)
+__*Concepts covered*__<br/>
+- LS175 Networked Applications
+  - Revision (Blocks, `self`)
+  - HTTP Methods and Security
+  - Quiz

+__*Time spent*__<br/>
+128 minutes

+__*Thoughts*__<br/>
+I spent some more time this morning just revising blocks again, and the use of the `self` keyword, after not really understanding how the `Integer` class was able to implement an instance method like `times` - it's basically like any other method, just defined within the `Integer` class.
+Just as a mental note, I should add it to my problem solving mindset whether I can resolve a problem more easily using a method that yields to a block - this is especially helpful if I have to iterate through an `Enumerable` object, but the idiosyncracies of `each` or other similar methods cause issues (e.g. `each` returns the object on which it is called, which can be annoying).
+That will open up a whole bunch of flexibility to my problem solving techniques.